rtluckie/zmk-config/docs/corne.md

-After deep diving into the [Miryoku](https://github.com/manna-harbour/miryoku) layout concepts, I found myself more interested in the Layout UX Design than in its implementation, so I decided to try to apply its concepts, on the ideas and other layouts that I already created in the past.
+After deep diving into the [Miryoku](https://github.com/manna-harbour/miryoku) layout concepts, I found myself more interested in the Layout UX Design than in its implementation, so I decided to try to apply its concepts, to the ideas and other layouts that I already created in the past.

 The result of this, is what you're reading in this document!